ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![Certificates & secrets](media/AzurePortalADAppregistrationssecretSteps.png)

 - Copy the secret's **Value** and save it somewhere, you can do this here: [copied values](../Deployment/CopiedValues.md) -This way you have everything handy when you need it.
+We will ask you during this deployment process to save a couple of values.
 Please take care that you don't commit this file in case you want to contribute to ProvisionGenie.

 ![Copy secret's value](media/AzurePortalADAppregistrationsNewSecretCopyValue.png)